Gys/plantproxy-docs/content/docs/using-tags.md

 next: faq
 ---

-Our tags have a small hole drilled to hold for example a thin metal wire, needed for attaching the tag to a plant.
-Because the tag has an embedded chip and antenna there should not be too much metal around.
-But a tin wire is no problem.
+Our tags feature a small hole drilled to accommodate, for example, a thin metal wire, which is necessary for attaching the tag to a plant.
+Since the tag contains an embedded chip and antenna, it's important to avoid excessive metal nearby.
+However, using a thin wire poses no problem.

-Attach a tag to a tree like below.
-It should not be too loose because if moves a lot in the wind then it could damage the tree or break the wire.
+When attaching a tag to a tree, ensure it is secured in a manner that won't damage the plant during windy conditions.

-After attaching the tag you can scan it!

-Open your phone and hold the top very close (1 cm) to the tag.
-This will open the coded link of the tag.
-Your phone might need your permission to open the link in a browser.
+Once the tag is attached, you can scan it!
+Open your phone and **touch** the tag with the **top of the back** (where the camera is).
+This will prompt the coded link of the tag to open.
+Your phone may ask for permission to open the link in a browser.

-If you access PlantProxy for the first time, it will ask you for registration with your email and a password.
-You will have to confirm the email address before proceeding.
+If you're accessing PlantProxy for the first time, it will prompt you to log in.
+If you haven't registered yet, you'll also need to confirm your email address before proceeding.

-The app will ask permission for using your location.
-Please allow.
+Additionally, the app will request permission to use your location.
+Please grant this permission.

 ![](/images/tag-on-tree.jpeg)